 Yamanaka's discovery of induced pluripotent stem cells (iPSCs) was a breakthrough innovation in the field of cellular reprogramming, which is the conversion of differentiated cells into an undifferentiated state (Takahashi et al., 2007; Takahashi and Yamanaka, 2006).
 Concepts emerging from iPSC technology have provided valuable opportunities for the expansion of research on transdifferentiation, or the irreversible conversion of a specific cell type to another via forced expression of lineage-related transcription factors (Caiazzo et al., 2011; Efe et al., 2011; Huang et al., 2011; Ieda et al., 2010; Pang et al., 2011; Pereira et al., 2013; Pfisterer et al., 2011; Vierbuchen et al., 2010; Yoo et al., 2011).
 Therefore, cells converted into a desired cell type could be useful as a new tool for the discovery of therapeutic targets and pathogenic processes.
-Nonetheless, because most of the converted cells are terminally differentiated, their proliferation potential is much lower compared to that of multipotent stem cells, suggesting that direct lineage conversion technology has limitations in drug screening or autologous cell therapy.
-To address this issue, direct conversion of somatic cells to lineage-committed multipotent stem cells might be an attractive approach for indirect generation of desired cell types.
-This indirect approach would allow for the production of sufficient amounts of cells for basic research, drug screening, disease modeling, or cell therapy.
+Nonetheless, because most of the converted cells are terminally differentiated, their proliferation potential is much lower compared

-1Department of Reproductive Biology, National Center for Child Health and Development, Tokyo 157-8535, Japan.
-2Department of Stem Cell Research, Fukushima Medical University, Fukushima 960-1295, Japan.
+Department of Reproductive Biology, National Center for Child Health and Development, Tokyo 157-8535, Japan.
+Department of Stem Cell Research, Fukushima Medical University, Fukushima 960-1295, Japan.